DEMETRA

 • Funding: Horizon Europe

-• Responsible: Reinhard Mohn Institute for Management Research (RMI)
+• Responsible: Reinhard Mohn Institute of Management (RMI)

 • Partner universities: Queen Mary University of London, Scuola Normale Superiore, Uppsala Universitet, Université de Genève, University of Newcastle upon Tyne, Institut Catholique de Lille, Tartu Ülikool